jialori/IRISdeux/DevNotes.md

 `order in layer`:

+The Life Cycles (Update, Awake, Start) of objects in additively loaded scenes will keep running like normal.

 # 2020-04-19
 decision: GameLoop is gonna stay MonoBehaviour, because of it is handling input through Update() methods.
 Although I could make other modules call its update method, but that feels out of place and not a natural design for now. making GameLoop part of a different scene: lifecycle knowledge?